 I went on to receive another bachelor’s degree, this time in Industrial arts Education which completed the foundation of my beliefs concerning creativity and technology.
 Finally, I received a Master of Arts degree from Rhode Island School of Design with a concentration in graphic design.

 Since then I’ve had several “careers”, from a sales rep for a four-color print house to finish carpenter.
 Eventually, I started teaching in a high school setting as a cabinet making instructor and have since moved to graphic design and digital photography.
-As a high school photography instructor, I have had the opportunity to explore and immerse myself in many facets of the medium and the technological process.
+As a high school photography instructor, now retired, I have had the opportunity to explore and immerse myself in many facets of the medium and the technological process.
 The portfolio projects presented here are the ongoing results of these explorations.